ROAD WORK, TRAFFIC, WEATHER: Friday watch

 ROAD WORK UPDATES

-West Marginal – Sidewalk work on the west side of the street, north of the Duwamish Tribe Longhouse, starts this weekend – here are the details.
+West Marginal sidewalk – More work this weekend, on the west side of the road, north of the Duwamish Tribe Longhouse, 8 am-3 pm both days.

-Delridge project – Delridge/Orchard work continues, and other sites, including paving on the far-north end of Delridge starting next week.
+Delridge project – Delridge/Orchard work continues, plus side-street closures and repaving of Delridge Way’s north end.
+Next week’s plan will be in later today.

+35th/Graham – Work continues, with Graham closed on both sides of 35th.

 TRANSIT

-The West Seattle Water Taxi is on its spring/summer schedule – all day, 7 days a week, plus Friday and Saturday evenings.
+The West Seattle Water Taxi is on its spring/summer schedule – all day, 7 days a week, plus Friday and Saturday evenings; the free 773 and 775 shuttles are running daily too.

-Metro has increased the number of passengers allowed on buses.
-And now it’s rehiring laid-off drivers.
+Metro is on a regular schedule.
+Even if you seldom ride, you’re invited to respond to this new survey.

 BRIDGES AND DETOUR ROUTES